-- 3.3.1 What are the research facilities available to the students and research scholars within the campus? - The college has a well stocked library consisting of 15000 books 30 journals and magazines and 15 newspapers.
+- 3.3.1 What are the research facilities available to the students and research scholars within the campus? - The college has a well-stocked library consisting of 15740 books 34 journals and magazines and 15 newspapers and 9 research journals.
 Besides computers with internet facility and e-resources are available. - 3.3.2 What are the institutional strategies for planning, upgrading and creating infrastructural facilities to meet the needs of researchers especially in the new and emerging areas of research? - The college recently formed a committee to look into the research culture prevailing in the college and suggest steps to improve it.